-The rhn_register command can be used to register an RHEL software image.
+The subscription-manager command can be used to register an RHEL software image.
 If the head node, on which the software image resides, has no direct connection to the internet, then an HTTP proxy can be configured as a command line option.
-The rhn_register man pages give details on configuring the proxy from the command line.
+The subscription-manager man pages give details on configuring the proxy from the command line.

-The default software image, default-image, can be registered by running the following on the head node:
+The default software image, default-image, can be registered by mounting some parts of the filesystem image, and then carrying out the registration within the image by using the Red Hat sub-scription service username and password.
+This can be carried out on the head node as follows: